 - Wear and tear: Driving your car around all day puts additional stress on your vehicle.
 Unfortunately, you’re responsible for all maintenance and repairs.

 - Bad passengers: If you’re not in the right mood, picking up a group from the bar at 2 AM can be a hassle.

-The gig economy delivery industry has made it easier than ever to order food from any restaurant.
+The gig economy has spawned the rise of the online food delivery industry, making it easier than ever to order food from any restaurant.